What We Look For in a Software Partner

 As we gear up to start collaborating with open-source software projects, there are a bunch of things we have been pondering.
 There are a lot of compelling projects out there that we’d love to work with, but we need some criteria to choose which ones to focus on first.

 So, we’ve drafted a set of questions to ask about a software project and the team that develops it.
 As the document notes, these questions are not a quiz to judge the worthiness of projects or the people who work on them.
-Many questions have no “right” answer, and are included to ultimately help us ultimately foster a diverse portfolio of projects aligned with our core goals.
+Many questions have no “right” answer, and are included to ultimately help us foster a diverse portfolio of projects aligned with our core goals.

 The questions boil down to the following high-level issues: